-Laboratory or special diagnostic procedures such as CT scans, MRI, mammograms, including tomosynthesis (3-D mammography), imaging, including X-ray, ultrasound imaging, cardiovascular testing, nuclear medicine, and allergy testing, prescribed by the Member's PCP or Participating Provider, and provided at a Participating Facility are covered in full subject to a 15% Coinsurance after Deductible per visit.
+Laboratory or special diagnostic procedures such as CT scans, MRI, mammograms, including tomosynthesis (3-D mammography), imaging, including X-ray, ultrasound imaging, cardiovascular testing, nuclear medicine, and allergy testing, prescribed by the Member's PCP or Participating Provider, and provided at a Participating Facility are covered.
 Screening and special diagnostic procedures during pregnancy and related genetic counseling when Medically Necessary for prenatal diagnosis of congenital disorders are included.